sp-soul/sp-soul.github.io/_posts/2023-02-01-coping-mechanisms-for-a-busy-human.md

 Alongside the physical, I close down all tabs, files, and applications associated with that task.
 If I can see the desktop (and it’s also not swarming with screenshots or files), then I’m good to go again!

-By doign this, you’re not rooting through what you were researching or using in the task before whilst tackling the current one.
+By doing this, you’re not rooting through what you were researching or using in the task before whilst tackling the current one.
 This conscious break also allows for a breath between tasks. *Not* doing this was typically the main culprit as to why I’d lose hours to work *related* to what I initially sat down to sort out.
 Suddenly a 15 minute fix or a 10 minute email becomes an hour, and the balance takes a hit.
 Now I can ask myself “is this still the same thing I’m working on?”, or “will this next thing be achievable in the time I’ve got left, or should I take on something smaller?”.
 Which brings me onto:

 ## The Pomodoro Technique
 > why measure tasks in time, when you can do it in tomatoes?